-It might be tempting to think that a Virtual Private Network service will help secure standard text messages.
+Do you think VPNs encrypt and protect your SMS text messages?
+It’s tempting to believe that a Virtual Private Network service will help secure standard text messages.
 It’s a logical assumption, given the marketing from VPN providers.
-But, are SMS text messages secure?
+That assumption, however, is wrong.

-There’s a bit more to understand about the 1990s, old-school SMS text message.
-Let’s also clarify VPNs, and how to encrypt text messages properly.
+There’s more to understand about the 1990s, old-school SMS text messages.
+Let’s also clarify VPNs and how to encrypt text messages properly.

 A Bit More About SMS Text Messages